chipsalliance/firrtl-spec/spec.md

 Probe types may target `const`{.firrtl} signals, but cannot use `rwprobe`{.firrtl} with a constant signal to produce a `RWProbe<const T>`{.firrtl}.

 TODO: What's a signal?

+Probe types are not synthesizable.

+TODO: What does this mean technically?

 ## Property Types